Ziqi-Yang/lspx/README.md

 (e.g. `rust-analyzer`), and you don't need to manually execute `lspx`/`eglot` again on newly opened files of the same file type.

-You can use `lspx` to choose and start language server, use `lspx-shutdown` to shutdown it.
+You can use `lspx` to choose and start a LSP client, use `lspx-shutdown` to shutdown it.

 Commands like `lspx-rename` are provided.
 They are basically glue functions